 In January 2012, the building was sold, and SMA/SMAS became a tenant.
-All staff were located on the second floor.
-The new address for SMA/SMAS is 35 W. Lakeshore Drive, Suite 201.
+All staff were located to the second floor.
+The new address for SMA/SMAS is 35 W. Lakeshore Drive, Suite 201, Birmingham, AL 35209.

 Places of Meetings and Presidents